 - A. A stormwater facility that receives stormwater runoff from a public right-of-way shall be a public facility.
-The city shall be responsible for maintenance of those public stormwater facilities.
+Upon expiration of the warranty period and acceptance by the city as described below, the city shall be responsible for maintenance of those public stormwater facilities.
 Access for maintenance of the stormwater facilities shall be provided to the city through the granting of a stormwater easement or other means acceptable to the city. - B. Responsibility for maintenance of stormwater facilities including all landscaping, irrigation systems, structures and appurtenances shall remain with the property owner/developer for two years (known as the warranty period).
 The owner/developer shall provide the city a separate two-year landscaping maintenance bond for one hundred ten percent of the landscaping cost.
 Transfer of maintenance of stormwater conveyance systems shall occur when the city accepts the stormwater conveyance system. - C. The city will perform an inspection of the development's entire publicly maintained stormwater system approximately forty-five days before the two-year warranty period expires.
 The stormwater system must be found to be in a clean, functional condition by the city engineer before acceptance of maintenance responsibility by the city.